ramonsmits/Exyll.Notifo/README.md

         "http://maps.google.com/maps?q=Rotterdam,Netherlands",
         "Demo");

-Any suggestions are welcome at notifo@ramonsmits.com
+Any suggestions are welcome at notifo@ramonsmits.com or @ramonsmits